remix-run/remix-website/data/posts/server-components.md

 }
 ```

 If you know prisma you should be confused by this code.
 How is that `findMany` returning synchronously?
-That is not the normal `prisma` you're used to, it's a special, [React specific version][react-prisma].
+It's not, not really, because it isn't the `prisma` you're used to.
+It's a special, [React specific version][react-prisma].

 Anything involved with data loading and server components **can't be used as-is**.
 The tiny demo [has three wrappers][react-packages] of normal things (`fetch`, `fs`, `prisma`) to accomodate React's new features.

 On a personal level, this is the [exact thing][ember-firebase] Michael and I ran away from when we came to React.
 When we got to React, we said "set state" and it was done.
 It didn't matter what other libraries we brought to the party, they didn't need to be plugged-in to React.